scurrie90/simon-currie/README.md

 ## 1.0 Outstanding to do before Deploy

 1. Get images
    -> Some from camera, some stock, some emojis for the buttons.
-Aritech Logo
+Aritech Logo.
-2. Edit and update About Me
+2. Finish About This Site section
-3. Fix Hobbies and interests sections
-4. Add custom fonts/styles
-5. Finish two outstanding articles
+3. Finish Projects section

 #### A portfolio/blog website using Gatsby/React